-Grace Tangjerd Schmitt’s history with our organization goes back to 1986 when services were provided under the auspices of The Guild of Catholic Women.
+Grace Tangjerd Schmitt’s history with our organization goes back to 1980 when services were provided under the auspices of The Guild of Catholic Women.
 She was appointed President in 1990 as part of the founding of Guild Incorporated.
 Grace holds a B.A. degree in Psychology and Social Work and spent early years working in the psychiatric unit at Brainerd State Hospital and for County Social Services.
-Those experiences helped form her values about what’s needed to successfully treat schizophrenia and other illnesses – community support and the ability to work with people “in vivo” or in life.
-Under her leadership, we have grown from serving an estimated 125 individuals in 1990 to 1,953 across all service lines in 2012.
-Growth has come not only in numbers, but also in innovation: implementing the “housing first” concept in the early 90s, achieving CARF accreditation, modeling supported employment, and engaging in the current Hospital to Home project.
+Those experiences helped form her values about what’s needed to successfully treat schizophrenia and other illnesses – community support and the ability to work with people “in vivo,” or in life.
+Under her leadership, we have grown from serving an estimated 125 individuals in 1990 to more than 2,200 across all service lines in 2015.
+Growth has come not only in numbers, but also in innovation: such as implementing the “housing first” concept in the early 90s, pioneering and growing supported employment, customizing Assertive Community Treatment for transition-age youth; and facilitating “whole health care” through new Behavioral Health Home services.
 With Grace at the helm, our history illustrates continual progress in providing needed treatment and services.

 Grace is active in the National Alliance on Mental Illness (NAMI) – Minnesota, the Mental Health Legislative Network (MHLN), and the Minnesota Association of Community Mental Health Programs (MACMHP).
 She has also served on a number of advisory task forces to the Department of Human Services.
+She is a founding member and Chair of the Board of Minnesota Community Healthcare Network (MCHN), a specialty provider network of collaborating community mental health providers.
 Time off for Grace is often about music – the Jazz Festival in Mears Park or an evening at the Minnesota Opera or the Ordway.
 At home, she’s reading or cooking…and still listening to music.

 George Broostin, Development Director